 Divorce and separation are some of the most stressful situations a family can experience and family law is complex.
 This website provides general information.
 You are encouraged to contact a lawyer for professional legal advice and help with family law issues.

-The Divorce Act changes as of March 1, 2021.
+The Divorce Act changed as of March 1, 2021.
 There are no changes to the grounds for divorce or how to apply for divorce.
-The biggest difference is the change in terminology.
+The most significant difference is the change in terminology.
 The Act now uses “parenting arrangements” (formerly known as “custody and access”) to describe where the children will live and how decisions about them will be made.

-The Family Orders and Agreements Enforcement Assistance Act (FOAEAA) changes as of November 15, 2023.
-Part I of the FOAEAA now allows for the release of a person’s income information to assist with the determination of support.
+The Family Orders and Agreements Enforcement Assistance Act (FOAEAA) changed as of November 15, 2023.
+Part I of the FOAEAA now allows for the release of a person’s income information to assist in support cases .
 For more information see Helping with Family Obligations.